From Brady and Rodgers to Watson and Mahomes, NFL is entering a golden age of QB play

 And there are more on the way.
 Five quarterbacks were selected in the first round of this year’s draft, including four in the top 10 picks, and yet only one started Week 1, and just two played.

-Rules changes are not the only reason quarterbacks can play longer, but they have helped exactly how the NFL envisioned.
-Even just a few seasons ago, there was panic that the league didn’t have enough quarterbacks.
+Rules changes are not the only reasons quarterbacks can play longer, but they have helped exactly how the NFL envisioned.
+Even just a few seasons ago, there was concern that the league didn’t have enough quarterbacks.
 It does now, mainly because the ones who were carrying the league then haven’t gone anywhere.

-“The successors are on the horizon,” Polian said, before noting that even the most successful among the latest generation of QBs haven’t quite eclipsed the league’s superstar veterans.
+“The successors are on the horizon,” Polian said before noting that even the most successful among the latest generation of QBs haven’t quite eclipsed the league’s superstar veterans.
 “But that’s okay.
 I’d rather have the king still on the throne.”

 More NFL coverage: